FAA Drone Fines – Real Enforcement Cases and What Trigger…

 • Settlement offers meaningful penalty reduction

-• Desire to resolve quickly and move forward
+• You want to resolve quickly and move forward

 Consider formal hearings when: